devpradeepgt12/StorelabAssignment/README.md

 **Author:** Pradeep Jeswani

-An example Android application built with Kotlin Multiplatform and Jetpack Compose, demonstrating modern app architecture and best practices.
+A compose multiplatform application built with Kotlin Multiplatform and Jetpack Compose, demonstrating modern app architecture and best practices.
 This project displays a gallery of images fetched from the Picsum API, allowing users to view details and sort the images.

 ## Screenshots